 Suda: Hmm.
 I think something we've never tried to do… maybe games for kids? [laughs]

 That would certainly be interesting.
 Speaking of concepts, can you explain the philosophy behind Let It Die's death system?

-Right, just like you'd have different groups of people fighting each other after an apocalypse.
+Right, just like you'd have different groups of people fighting one another after an apocalypse.

 Morishita: Yeah, that's pretty much right.
-We want players to be interacting, sometimes even when you don't realise it.
+We want players to be interacting, sometimes even when you don't realize it.
 We want a lot of variables.

 Suda-san, is there any wrestling in the game?